zammad/zammad-admin-documentation/manage-text-modules.rst

 Text Templates
 ==============

-..
-Warning:: With Zammad 3.1 we introduced group based text modules.
+.. warning:: With Zammad 3.1 we introduced group based text modules.
 This documentation contains information that might no longer apply to Zammad versions earlier 3.1.

 Create text templates to spend less time writing responses.
 You can create text passages (Text modules) or even entire response templates.

-..
-Note:: Beside text modules Zammad also allows you to use `Ticket-Templates for ticket creation <https://user-docs.zammad.org/en/latest/advanced/ticket-templates.html>`_.
+.. note:: Beside text modules Zammad also allows you to use `Ticket-Templates for ticket creation <https://user-docs.zammad.org/en/latest/advanced/ticket-templates.html>`_.

 Text modules